JanWiszniowski/Ha3Py/docs/source/configuration.rst

 ---------------------

 Specific earthquake parameters depends on the catalogue type.
+The all possible field are described bellow, though only magnitude can be sufficient for complete catalogs.

 :magnitude: (float) The earthquake magnitude.
 Magnitudes in all catalogs must be unified.
 :date: (float) The date of the earthquake in years AD.